mariovalney/wordpress-docker/README.md

 ### File Permission

-If you have problems with file/folder permission you can add your user to `www-data` group and define the folder owner (recursively) to `your user:www-data`.
+If you have problems with file/folder permission you can add your user to `www-data` group and define the folder owner (recursively) to `youruser:www-data`.

 Then you can give 775/664 permission to WP files: